FaithAlone.net

 13 The LORD shall go forth as a mighty man, he shall stir up jealousy like a man of war: he shall cry, yea, roar; he shall prevail against his enemies.

 Their assertion that this refers to Muhammad hinges on verse 11's reference to Kedar, who again, is one of Ishmael's sons (Genesis 25:13).
-This is becoming a pattern.
-Muslims are simply trying to link anything and everything in the Bible that references Ishmael to Muhammad, even though by doing so, they've disqualified him as an Abrahamic prophet altogether (Genesis 17:19-21, 21:10-12).
+The pattern, by now, if it has not become obvious, is that Muslims are simply trying to link anything and everything in the Bible that references Ishmael to Muhammad, even though by doing so, they have disqualified him as an Abrahamic prophet altogether (Genesis 17:19-21, 21:10-12).
 No covenant was made with Ishmael.
 He was rejected.
 He is prophetically irrelevant, except to serve as an example of bondage to "the Law of sin and death" (Galatians 4:22-31, Romans 8:2).

-Further, Muslims' assertion that Muhammad was an Ishmaelite can't even be substantiated.
+Further, Muslims' assertion that Muhammad was an Ishmaelite cannot even be substantiated.
 The genealogies that Muslims give of Muhammad, which are forged, and created long after he died, only have about 25 generations between him and Ishmael.
 They lived 2,500 years apart.
-That means that, being extremely generous, approximately 60% of the names are missing from his genealogy, even if we assume the ones that later Muslims gave are real, which they aren't.
+That means that, being extremely generous, approximately 60% of the names are missing from his genealogy, even if one were to assume that the names given are real.

 Coming to the passage in question, in the first place, this could not be a prophecy of Muhammad, because six times in this passage, "The Lord" (YHWH) is used.
 Muhammad rejected this name, in favor of his own name for God.
-Done.
-Disqualified.
-Another non-starter, just as the other five passages discussed so far that use the Lord's name.
-Get the name of God right, then come back to us and show us where our Scripture talks about your little false religion.
+Therefore, this is another non-starter, just as the other five passages discussed so far that use the Lord's name.

 Secondly, verse 4 says that "he shall not fail, nor be discouraged".
 Muhammad got so discouraged that he repeatedly went to kill himself by jumping off a mountain, multiple times throughout his prophetic career (Sahih al-Bukhari 6982).